stojsavljevic/spring-graphql-examples/graphql-dgs/README.md

 ## Issues

 * `@DgsData` methods (field resolvers) can't be used with `@Secured("ROLE_USER")` because authentication is not found when using WebSocket subscriptions.
-[GitHub Issue](https://github.com/Netflix/dgs-framework/issues/458)
+Probably related to this [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/1294) or this [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/458).
 * No support for Bearer token authentication for subscriptions [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/450).
 * No support for java records as inputs: [GitHub Issue](https://github.com/Netflix/dgs-framework/issues/1138)
 * SSE and WebSocket subscriptions don't work at the same time.
 * SSE don't work on Reactive stack.
 * WebSocket subscriptions in integrated GraphiQL don't work.
-* WebSocket subscriptions in both custom and integrated GraphiQL don't work well with security.

 ## SSE Subscriptions

-* Change subscription related dependencies in `pom.xml`.
+* Enable subscriptions related dependency in `pom.xml`: `graphql-dgs-subscriptions-sse-autoconfigure` and disable `graphql-dgs-subscriptions-websockets-autoconfigure`
 * Use Postman or `curl`.
 Example `curl` request:

 ```